 TWIA first developed and implemented a comprehensive Business Ethics and Conflict of Interest Policy ("Ethics Policy") in February 2011.
-The policy has undergone revisions over time, most recently in 2019, to incorporate legislative changes and modernize, simplify, and clarify aspects of the Policy.
+The policy has undergone revisions over time, most recently in May 2021, which included editorial changes such as updating the mission and values statements, changing the references to "TFPA/TWIA" and "Associations" to the "Association" and adding examples to selected sections.
+Other notable changes included in the May 2021 revision: